 Are both 32-bit and 64-bit versions of Windows 7 supported?

-On most Mac models, yes.
-Some Macs support the 32 or 64 bit version only.
-See Boot Camp: System requirements for Microsoft Windows operating systems for more information.
+Some Macs support both versions.
+Some Macs support only the 32 or 64 bit version of Windows 7.
+See Boot Camp: System requirements for Microsoft Windows operating systems for details.